Keyword advertising: Modern Day Use

-In 2000, Google was the true one to benefit from it by creating AdWords. creating a way for companies to pay to have their advertisement on Google as well as bid for keywords.
-Finally, in 2002, the way we know how ads work today was created when Google started to promote companies based on how much they were willing to pay Google overall, not including the keyword bids.
-Solidifying the way advertisements are used and created on the web to this day and is constantly improving so that it’s getting smarter so that companies can get more customers.

 Google Ads is the most well-known keyword advertising platform.
 Google displays search ads specifically targeted to the word(s) typed into a search box on the results page, and these keyword cause targeted ads also appear on content sites based on Google's system's interpretation of the subject matter on each page of the site.
 This is known as contextual advertising.
 Other search engines offering keyword advertising include Yahoo!
 Search Marketing, Bing Ads, and Looksmart, along with many others.

 A less common type of keyword advertising hyper-links individual words within the text of a page to small pop-ups displayed by mouseover.
 Advertising of this type is offered by Kontera, Vibrant Media, and LinkWorth.
 Kontera's version is named ContentLink, Vibrant Media's version is called IntelliTXT and LinkWorth's version is called LinkWords.
 They refer to their product as in-text placement.
 Advertisers choosing to test this type will want to exercise moderation to increase Internet user acceptance.